alexbosworth/LN-PPV/README.md

         | <ln-invoice>          |           |
         | <encrypted data>      |           |
 ```
 This feature is of course not always wanted (I'd argue that it could be considered malicious in most of the cases).
-The simple and easy solution is for the content provider to use a separate encryption key for the data, encrypt it with the preimage and put it in the
+The simple and easy solution is for the content provider to use a separate encryption key for the data, encrypt it with the preimage and put it in the payment description field.
 > Memo = Enc(DataKey, Preimage)

 ### Read confirmation without additional communication